 A. The impact statement shall clearly and methodically assess the relationship of the proposed development to the natural and man-made environment of the Town.
 It is intended that the statement be a guide to the Planning Board in its judgment and deliberation on the proposed development and its compatibility with existing conditions and planning efforts of the Town.
 While reviewing the statement, the Board will consider the degree to which the applicant has proposed to sustain the environmental health of the community, minimize adverse effects on the natural resources, promote safety of the inhabitants of the area, and preserve the character of the Town.
 Failure of the plans or the impact statement for the proposed development to indicate such compatibility may be grounds to require revision of the proposal at the determination of the Planning Board.

-B. The Planning Board may waive any section, or sections, of the statement, which it deems inapplicable to the proposed project.
+B. The Planning Board may waive any section, or sections, of the statement which it deems inapplicable to the proposed project.

-C. It will not be necessary to repeat in the impact statement material covered elsewhere in the application but appropriate references to that material should be included in the impact statement.
+C. It will not be necessary to repeat in the impact statement material covered elsewhere in the application, but appropriate references to that material should be included in the impact statement.

-D. The elements of the statement shall be prepared by professionals registered in Massachusetts to practice in their fields where so specified or by authorities recognized in their field having reached a professional status or its recognized equal.
+D. The elements of the statement shall be prepared by professionals registered in Massachusetts to practice in their fields where so specified or by authorities recognized in their field as having reached a professional status or its recognized equal.

 E. Each impact statement shall address the following elements: